cult-of-coders/grapher-boilerplate/README.md

 │   ├── index.js // loader for all the collections and linking information for each collection │   └── namedQueries
 │       ├── index.js // Loads all the namedQueries in the system.
 We do this so Grapher Documentation can know about our existing namedQueries
-│       ├── postsWithGroups.js // It is better to put it in: /imports/api/posts/namedQueries/postsWithGroups.js, this is just an example.
+│       ├── postsWithGroups.js // It is better to put it in: /imports/api/posts/namedQueries/postsWithGroups.js, this is just an example
 │       └── usersWithComments.js
 ├── {collectionName}
 │   ├── collection.js // instantiation of Mongo.Collection